Mashamba/swim-proto-js/README.md

 ## Protocol Envelopes

-The SWIM protocol defines a set of [RECON](https://github.com/web-aware/recon-js) datatypes used for URI-linked multiplexed structural messaging.
+The Swim protocol defines a set of [RECON](https://github.com/web-aware/recon-js) datatypes used for URI-linked multiplexed structural messaging.

 ### @event